Got an acceptance letter? Congratulations! You are on your way to Trinity College.

 If your application to Trinity College was not successful, this could have been for a number of reasons, including:

-- Your application information was incomplete or deemed fraudulent
+- your application information was incomplete or deemed fraudulent

-- The admissions team believed you didn't meet the necessary entry requirements
+- the admissions team believed you didn't meet the necessary entry requirements

-- The admission entry requirement changed.
+- the admission entry requirements changed.

 If you're unsuccessful in gaining an offer of entry to the Foundation Studies program, you can appeal the decision by contacting the Admissions Office, the relevant Foundation Studies Regional Manager, or the Associate Dean – Marketing and Admission, with supporting documentation.

-Review the our Admissions Policy for more information.
+Review our admissions policy for more information.